 Shawn Cruce is a Data Research Manager with Truth in Accounting and its State Data Lab project.
 His responsibilities include coordination of interns, project planning, data review, and publication editing.
 He also oversees TIA's "Financial State of the States" project.
 Shawn earned both a B.B.A. and M.S. in accounting from Loyola University Chicago.
 He is currently pursuing the title of certified public accountant (CPA).

-Kevin Hoffman, Operations and Communications Manager
+Kevin Hoffman, Communications Manager

-Kevin Hoffman is the Operations and Communications Manager at Truth in Accounting.
+Kevin Hoffman is the Communications Manager at Truth in Accounting.
 He is responsible for updating content on the Truth in Accounting and State Data Lab websites, as well as managing communication interns throughout the year.
 Additionally, Kevin organizes the hundreds of data points for the FSOS and FSOC.

 Kevin graduated from the University of Iowa with a B.A. in journalism, political science and international studies.
 Before joining TIA, Kevin was a staff writer and editorial assistant for Reboot Illinois, a digital media startup covering state politics and news.

-Courtney Fox, Communications and Digital Marketing Coordinator
+Courtney Fox, Operations and Marketing Manager

 Courtney is a recent graduate from Michigan State University’s James Madison College, where she earned a B.A. in Social Relations and Policy.